 Shower.
-Much like other bathroom fixtures, shower heads and valves can drip and leak.
-Water pressure might not be up to par, and temperature could be inconsistent.
+Much like other bathroom fixtures, showerheads and valves can drip and leak.
+The water pressure might not be up to par, and the temperature could be inconsistent.

 Many problems that plague your shower head stem from the shower cartridge.
 Small but faulty parts can cause water to flow when the shower isn’t in use.
 And repair isn’t always easy, especially on older models that are out of production.
 One size definitely doesn’t fit all here, and sometimes replacing the entire fixture is your best option.

 Water Lines and Drains.
 A slow-draining tub, sink, or toilet is common, and so are the basic fixes: plunges, chemicals, or DIY solutions.
 But there will sometimes be a clog that won’t clear or a pipe that only clears halfway.
 Chronic slow drains could indicate bigger issues, like a broken water pipe or water pooled in the main drain.
 These bring risks like mold, insects, and more.

 Another problem — “water hammer” — develops when excessively high water pressure builds up.
 When a valve or faucet is shut off, the energy has to be absorbed by the pipes, which in turn may flex and bang against wood or other structural components.
 If you’re hearing loud knocking when turning faucets or valves off, high pressure is putting undue stress on your plumbing system.